mojontwins/MC_Mods/modloader/guide/2-a-block-and-an-item.md

 * `public void onEntityWalking(World world, int x, int y, int z, Entity entity)` is called when `entity` steps over your block, which is placed at (x, y, z).
 This is used for example for trampling tilled field.

+* `public void onEntityCollidedWithBlock(World world, int x, int y, int z, Entity entity)` called when `entity` collides with our block, which is at (x, y, z).
+This used by cactus to cause damage or by pressure plates to get pressed.

 * `public void setBlockBoundsBasedOnState(IBlockAccess world, int x, int y, int z)` is called by several processes and lets you adjust the size of the block's bounding box before it's going to be used for something.
 If the block's bounding box depends on metadata which may change (for example) this is where you check metadata at (x, y, z) and update the bounding box (for example calling `this.setBlockBounds` with the new dimensions).

+* `public int getRenderColor(int metadata)` returns a color in ARGB format.
+This is used for example to give special colors to grass and leaves.
+By default it returns white.

+* `public int colorMultiplier(IBlockAccess world, int x, int y, int z)` that's the same but it is called by the world renderer so grass and leaves can have a different color per x, z coordinate (for example).
+By default it returns white.

+* `public boolean canProvidePower()` returns if the block is a redstone power source.
+By default returns false.

+** TODO: Check those two again

+* `public boolean isPoweringTo(IBlockAccess world, int x, int y, int z, int side)` returns true if this block at (x, y, z) is providing power to its side `side`.

+* `public boolean isIndirectlyPoweringTo(World world, int x, int y, int z, int side)` returns true if this block at (x, y, z) is providing power to its side `side`.

+** EOTODO

 ### Podzol